Kamala Harris Requests Investigation Into ‘President’s Henchman’ William Barr

 California Senator Kamala Harris made headlines last week as she aggressively grilled Attorney General William Barr about his handling of the delivery of Special Counsel Robert Mueller’s report on his investigation into Russian meddling in the 2016 election.
 Harris is now requesting that Barr be investigated based on what she describes as troubling answers to some of those questions, Rolling Stone reports.

-Central to that request for investigation were questions she asked Barr about whether or not President Donald Trump or members of his administration had requested that the attorney general open an investigation into any particular individual.
+Central to that request for investigation were questions she asked Barr about whether or not President Donald Trump, or members of his administration, had requested that the attorney general open an investigation into any particular individual.
 Barr ultimately avoided a clear answer to the queries, begging the question if Trump had indeed applied pressure to the Justice Department in such a manner.

 “Such inappropriate requests by the President have been well documented.
-Special Counsel Mueller … documented a disturbing pattern of behavior on the part of the President—repeated attempts to target his perceived opponents,” Harris wrote in a letter the Justice Department’s inspector general Michael Horowitz.
+Special Counsel Mueller … documented a disturbing pattern of behavior on the part of the President — repeated attempts to target his perceived opponents,” Harris wrote in a letter to the Justice Department’s inspector general Michael Horowitz.

 In that letter, she formally requested an investigation into what may have taken place between Barr and the Trump administration.